Your Guide to study Medicine in Italy

 - 60 questions, 100 minutes

-- No calculators, no phones, no notes
+- No calculators, no phones, no electronic devices, no notes

 For Non-EU Students